In our blog ‘Talkin’ about our generation’, we took a good look at the electricity generators here in NZ.

-So we created CHOICE, a neat little tool available in the Flick app that lets users see the carbon emission levels that energy generators are producing at any given time.
+So we created CHOICE, a neat little tool available in the Flick app that lets users (Flickster or not!) see the carbon emission levels that energy generators are producing at any given time.
 It shows exactly which forms of generation are creating carbon emissions, and how much, thanks to some clever information from Energy Market Services by Transpower.
 In a nutshell, CHOICE lets us all make educated, informed decisions about when is an environmentally better, or worse, time to use our electricity.

 So, what can I do?